 What is Platelet-Rich Plasma?

-When your body becomes injured, it begins the healing process by sending platelets and white blood cells to the injury site.
+When your body becomes injured, it begins wound-healing by sending platelets and white blood cells to the injury site.
 These cells release growth factors that help repair tissue damage.

 But what are these elements of your blood that help you heal?

-Platelet-rich plasma (PRP) is a concentration of these platelets and growth factors that has been created from a sample of your own (autologous) blood.
+Autologous platelet-rich plasma (PRP) is a concentration of these platelets and growth factors created from a sample of your own (autologous) blood.

 How Does Platelet-Rich Plasma Therapy Work?